Rests in Sheet Music

 It hangs from the D line

-A whole rest lasts an entire measure, wholly counting a measure of two, three, or four counts.
+A whole rest lasts an entire measure.
+The measure may be two, three, or four counts.

 When whole rests appear, another instrument usually is playing, or your other hand on a keyboard.
-Whole rests also may repeat for measures at a time.
+And whole rests may repeat for measures at a time.

 Half Rest